-In 196 succinct aphorisms, Patanjali’s Yoga Sutras describe the functioning of the mind and emotions, and the path to fulfillment.
+In 196 succinct aphorisms, Patanjali’s Yoga Sutras describe the functioning of the mind and emotions, and the path to fulfilment.
 In the first chapter, yoga is defined as “the stilling of the fluctuations of the mind” – ‘Yoga Chitta Vritti Nirodhah’.
-This famous phrase encapsulates both, the practice and the ultimate aim of yoga:the means are just as important as this end.
+This famous phrase of Patanjali Yoga Sutra have covered both the aim and practice of yoga:the means are just as important as this end.
 Patanjali defines these means as the ‘eight limbs’ (ashtanga) or stages of yoga.
-Though his eight-fold path is sequential, its limbs are seamlessly interwoven.The first two, yama (“don’t do these”, a list of self-restraints) and niyama (“right living” or ethical rules), offer ethical guidance on personal conduct, both in relation to others and towards oneself.
-In total, there are ten precepts for living ethically, with potentially transformative effects.
+With the sequential path of his eight-fold limbs, are also interlink.The first two, Yama (“don’t do these”, a list of self-restraint) and Niyama (“right living” or ethical rules), offer ethical guidance on personal conduct, both in relation to others and towards oneself.
+To live ethically and to have potentially transformative effect there are total ten precepts.

 we go deeper into understanding the principles of Sage Patanjali’s Ashtanga method and in the yoga sutras.
 We also teach the realms of understanding the traditional Vedic culture and it’s rituals.

 After having understood Yoga Philosophy, you will get to know your own special needs of your body and yoga practice, your intuition will become better and you might get this little sacred happiness feeling of more completion with your innermost yoga experience.

 - ॐ Patanjali’s Yoga Sutras and it’s Ashtanga Yoga (eight limbs of yoga)

 - ॐ The Bhagavad Gita, the essence & its meaning